 Begin testing with one piece of curriculum

-Once you have access to CI Staging, it may be helpful to test upload one piece of your curriculum (e.g., one course), to see which (if any) standards or business rules are not met.
-You do not necessarily have to take this approach – you could upload your entire curriculum in CI Staging as well.
-This approach is recommended simply because it allows you to identify possible errors on a small scale, so you could have them addressed universally before the rest of the curriculum is also documented.
+Once you have access to CI Portal, it may be helpful to test upload one piece of your curriculum (e.g., one course), to see which (if any) standards or business rules are not met.
+You do not necessarily have to take this approach – you could upload your entire curriculum instead.
+The test-upload approach is recommended simply because it allows you to identify possible errors on a small scale, so you could have them addressed universally before the rest of the curriculum is also documented.

 Access the CI MedBiq standards and the CI Business Rules

-Test uploading your data in CI Staging is not required, however, is highly recommended.
-If your school were to wait until the CI Portal opens August 1 to test your data, it may not leave sufficient time to correct any errors before the CI Portal closes on October 21.
+Test uploading your data is not required, however, is highly recommended.
+If your school were to wait until the CI season opens August 1 to test your data, it may not leave sufficient time to correct any errors before the CI Portal closes on October 21.

-Test upload your curriculum (e.g., one course) in CI Staging.
+Test upload your curriculum (e.g., one course) in the CI Portal.

 Technical specifications and business rules

 Recall in Chapter 1 you explored the CI technical components on our Resources for CI Developers webpage.
 The MedBiquitous CI and competency framework specifications govern the structure and content of CI data.
 The AAMC CI Business Rules add caveats to the specifications, such as limitations on word counts.
-It is helpful to read those documents in that order.
+The AAMC’s application of the MedBiquitous standards for CI purposes, as well as the AAMC CI Business Rules, can be found in the AAMC CI Technical User Guide.

-Keep in mind that if you are using a CI participating vendor, rather than an institutionally developed system, your vendor also has access to CI Staging and may be able to assist you.
-More information about vendor access to CI Staging and expectations around their usage are described in the CI Portal User Guide.
+Keep in mind that if you are using a CI participating vendor, rather than an institutionally developed system, your vendor also has access to the CI Portal and may be able to assist you.
+More information about vendor use of the CI Portal is located in the CI Portal User Guide.

 Access the CI participating vendor list

-If the file you test upload to CI Staging does not meet the MedBiquitous CI and competency framework specifications, CI Staging will not allow you to progress to the next phase (e.g., testing your data file against the AAMC CI Business Rules).
+If the file you test upload does not meet the MedBiquitous CI and competency framework specifications, the CI Portal will not allow you to progress to the next phase (e.g., testing your data file against the AAMC CI Business Rules).

-Once the MedBiquitous technical specifications are met, CI Staging will vet your CI data file (in XML) against the business rules.
+Once the MedBiquitous technical specifications are met, the CI Portal will vet your CI data file (in XML) against the business rules.
 If any business rules are not met, an error report will be generated describing the errors which occurred.
 You can then edit your CI data file in your technical platform and try uploading a new CI data file.
-Once you are able to resolve the technical specification and business rule errors, you can add more curriculum to your test file so that eventually the entire curriculum is included in your test upload.
+Once you resolve the technical specification and business rule errors, you can add more of your curriculum to your test file so that eventually the entire curriculum is included in your test upload.

 Once both the standards and business rules are met, a Verification Report is generated.
 It is normal to encounter technical specification and business rule errors that need to be resolved in the upload process.
 Even schools who have been uploading to the AAMC CI for years encounter errors due to technical platform enhancements, specifications and business rules evolution, and more importantly, adjustments and improvements in curriculum content and documentation practices.